 During the didactic phase of the MPAS Program, the students will follow Trine University's holiday semester and spring breaks, or as determined by the College of Health Professions.
-During the second year, the clinical phase, the students will follow the schedule of the assigned clinical site or as determined by the program's vacation schedule.
+During the clinical phase, the students will follow the schedule of the assigned clinical site or as determined by the program's vacation schedule.